 - Free digital learning resources are also available to support your effectiveness.

 - A variety of online wellness-related resources and virtual events can be found on the Wellness@Work COVID-19 Wellness Resources web page.

-- Work from Home Self-Assessment Checklist must be completed by employees and their supervisor(s) prior to commencing a work from home arrangement.
+- A Flexible Work Self-Assessment Checklist should be completed by employees and their supervisor(s) when developing a flexible work arrangement, as part of the review process.